Prince of Wales Island, Alaska

 You will want a car for exploring on Prince of Wales Island.
 You can rent one at Ketchikan and bring it to the island by ferry.
 Or pick one up in Hollis.
 Either way, a front-wheel or four-wheel drive or SUV is recommended.

-With over 1,300 miles (2,100 km) of paved or maintained gravel roads as well as several hundred additional miles of logging roads (good for mountain biking), exploring is easy on this the 135-mile (217 km) long, 45-mile (72 km) wide island.
+With over 1,300 miles (2,100 km) of paved or maintained gravel roads as well as several hundred additional miles of logging roads (good for mountain biking), exploring is easy on this 135-mile (217 km) long, 45-mile (72 km) wide island.

 Tips from the Department of Transportation